Romantic New Year’s Weekend Itinerary

 525 Arch Street

 If you haven’t been to Historic Philadelphia lately, you haven’t been to Historic Philadelphia.
 Take your pick from a trio of new options: the National Museum of American Jewish History, complete with lively exhibitions, collections and videos that celebrate sports, fashion, art, immigration and other topics; The President’s House: Freedom and Slavery in the Making of a New Nation, recounting the lives of the enslaved who resided in the home of President George Washington; and the newly reopened Philadelphia History Museum, complete with interactive exhibits highlighting the Philadelphia story.

 Cozy Comfort Meal

 Slip into a nearby restaurant for an indulgent late-lunch.
 Warm up by the cozy fireplace with a hot spiced cider and comfort food while sitting at McGillin’s Olde Ale House, or step into Stephen Starr’s British pub-inspired eatery The Dandelion.

 Monday, December 31 6 p.m.

-Cocoa for two and a dazzling display of fireworks over the Delaware River sets a romantic scene when SugarHouse Casino presents Twice the Fireworks!
-Twice the Fun! show at 6:00 p.m.
+Grab cocoa for two and start the New Year off right with the SugarHouse Casino New Year’s Eve Fireworks on the Delaware River at 6:00 p.m.
 (If you’re a night owl, plan to see the second show at midnight.)
 Watch from the viewing areas at the Great Plaza, or join the party at the Independence Seaport Museum or aboard the Battleship New Jersey.

 Columbus Boulevard at Market Street